B0ryskart0n/B0ryskart0n.github.io/README.md

-# 13lipca.com

-This repository makes use of GitHub Pages to define my wedding website.
+This repository made use of GitHub Pages to define my wedding website.

-_Work in progress!_